 We provided a matching grant to the Minnesota Diabetes Collaborative to develop and disseminate "Control Your Diabetes for Life"-low literacy patient education materials that promote consistent patient education diabetes messages across settings aimed at people with limited language skills and those who prefer visual instruction aids.
 (2009)

-National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards), 2001 The 14 CLAS standards are directed at health care organizations and individual providers to make their practices more culturally and linguistically accessible.
-The standards are organized by themes: Culturally Competent Care (Standards 1-3), Language Access Services (Standards 4-7), and Organizational Supports for Cultural Competence (Standards 8-14).
+National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards), 2010 The 15 CLAS standards are directed at health care organizations and individual providers to make their practices more culturally and linguistically accessible.
+The standards are organized by themes: Principal Standard (1), Governance, Leadership, and Workforce (Standards 2-4), Communication and Language Assistance (Standards 5-8), and Engagement, Continuous Improvement, and Accoutability (Standards 9-15).

 Office of Minority Health online educational tools (6-page PDF) A Physician's Practical Guide to Culturally Competent Care is a free online educational program accredited for physicians, nurses, nurse practitioners, and pharmacists.
 Culturally Competent Nursing Care: A Cornerstone of Caring is a free online educational program for nurses and is accredited by the American Nurses Credentialing Center.